mosra/m.css/doc/documentation/python.rst

             # Docstring and type annotation taken from the getter, no need to
             # have it repeated here too
             pass

-.. block-warning:: Limitations

-    Instance variables added inside :py:`__init__()` are not extracted, as this would require parsing Python code directly (which is what Sphinx has to do to support these).

 `Documenting enum values`_
 --------------------------